divio/divio-cloud-docs/reference/divio-app.rst

    :alt: 'Project setup process'
    :width: 472

-The command-line equivalent is ``divio project setup <project slug>``; the process is decribed in more detail in :ref:`the project build process <build-process>`.
+The command-line equivalent is ``divio project setup <project slug>``; the process is described in more detail in :ref:`the project build process <build-process>`.
 The process can take a few minutes.

-Once succesfully set up, the application will show more information and options for managing the project.
+Once successfully set up, the application will show more information and options for managing the project.

 .. image:: /images/divio-app-project-controls.png